-Units that fail the pre-combat PRC may not attack, but suffer the effects of any CRT retreat result.
-If the PRC results in all units in the area being unable to attack, then all must retreat.
-A PRC is not performed when these units defend in combat.
+Units that fail the pre-combat DR check may not attack, but suffer the effects of any CRT retreat result.
+If the DR check results in all units in the area being unable to attack, then all must retreat.

+A DR check is not performed when these units defend in combat.